 “Speaking of legal groups, while not “Catholic,” the Federalist Society, which “built the intellectual foundations for an extreme conservative legal movement” boasts Catholic jurists Bork, Scalia, Thomas, Alito and Roberts as members.”

 Six of the nine members of the Supreme Court are Catholic.
 Three of those members are rumored to have associations with Opus Dei, which asks its adherents to put allegiance to the precepts of the Church over allegiance to secular government.
 But now that President Obama has unilaterally abolished immigration law,

 It’s all very well to promote Catholic identity or judgmental social beliefs.
 It’s quite another thing to confront ingrained privilege and stand for workers and citizens against the economic and political elite.
-The fact that so called “right-wing” Catholic groups are so silent on the critical issue of our time means that that they are no real obstacle to America’s hostile elite.Donald A. Collins [email him], is a freelance writer living in Washington DC and a former longtime member of the board of FAIR, the Federation for American Immigration Reform.
+The fact that so called “right-wing” Catholic groups are so silent on the critical issue of our time

+In fact, we might even say they are an essential component, making sure that those who subscribe to the Church of Rome never get in the way of those who hold to the worship of Mammon.Donald A. Collins [email him], is a freelance writer living in Washington DC and a former longtime member of the board of FAIR, the Federation for American Immigration Reform.
 His views are his own.
 He is the author of From the Dissident Left: A Collection of Essays 2004-2013